Nebraska Central Railroad

+History

+The Nebraska Central Railroad was started in June 1993 by CEO Richard Bertel and 20 employees.
+In its first month of operation, a flood caused over $900,000 in damage.

 Subdivisions

 Albion subdivision, a 34 mi stub that starts at Oconee and runs west to Genoa, then turns northwest towards Albion.
 This subdivision's business includes unit grain trains to Cargill and unit ethanol trains to Valero in Albion.
 Various small agriculture operations also receive NCRC service.

 Cedar Rapids Subdivision, a 45 mi stub that starts at Genoa and runs west and then northwest towards Spalding.
 This subdivision effectively ends at Belgrade; the remaining 23 mi is out of service due to marginal traffic.
 Preferred Sands is a major NCRC customer located west of Genoa.

 Norfolk Subdivision is a 53 mi stub that starts at the Union Pacific's yard in Columbus, Nebraska and runs west and then north towards Norfolk.
 Norfolk has a small yard that was once part of Chicago & Northwestern Railroad's Cowboy Line.
 Train M-CBNC (Council Bluffs-Nebraska Central) runs across this subdivision daily except Sundays with scrap metal for Nucor Corporation, ethanol for Louis Dreyfus and other businesses in Norfolk.
 Agrex in Enola, between Norfolk and Madison, receives unit grain trains.
 Tyson Foods in Madison also receives NCRC service.

 Ord Subdivision is a 65 mi stub that starts at Union Pacific's yard in Grand Island and runs north and northwest to Ord.
 Green Plains Renewable and Cargill have large facilities near Ord.

 Palmer Subdivision is a 20 mi stub that starts at Central City off Union Pacific's Columbus Subdivision and runs west to Palmer.
 This was once a BNSF branch that ran from Aurora towards Burwell and Ericson.
 Service over this branch was discontinued by NCRC in March 2012.

 Stromsburg Subdivision is a 63 mi branch line that starts at Central City and runs east to Brainard.
 This branch was once referred to as the "High Line" by many Union Pacific crews that operated across the branch.
 The line connected to the Union Pacific's Lincoln Subdivision in Valparaiso prior to the NCRC takeover in 1993.
 BNSF Railway interchanges with NCRC at David City.
 Grain trains are the chief commodity moved over the Stromsburg Sub.